shreyas2231/ScaleAI_task/Reflections.md

 ### Custom-Trained Model Integration

-To address the limitations of pre-trained models like YOLO, we would invest in custom-trained models.
+To address the limitations of pre-trained models like YOLO, for instance check how the model performs poorly in one of the cases [here](downloaded_images/yolofailure.jpg) trying to capture a traffic light, we would invest in custom-trained models.
 These would be specifically tailored to the nuances of our data, improving detection rates and reducing the occurrence of overlapping bounding boxes.

 ### Anomaly Detection Through Feature Vectors